rese1f/rese1f/README.md

 # Hi, I'm Wenhao Chai 👋

-I'm a graduate student at **University of Washington** focused on computer vision research in large multimodal models, video understanding, embodied agents, and generative models.
+I'm a graduate student at **University of Washington**.
+My research spans a wide range of topics in computer vision and deep learning.
 I love exploring innovative ideas that bridge theory and real-world applications.
-I believe computer vision will continue to advance.

 ## About Me